 Chap. xii.
-3, 4.-'And there appeared another wonder in heaven: and behold a great red dragon, having seven heads and ten horns, and seven diadems upon his heads.
-And his tail drew the third part of the stars of heaven, and did cast them to the earth: and the dragon stood before the woman which was ready to be delivered, for to devour her child as soon as it was born.'

-There is no possibility of doubt respecting the identity of this symbol.
+3, 4.---'And there appeared another wonder in heaven: and behold a great red dragon, having seven heads and ten horns, and seven diadems stars of heaven, and did cast them to the earth: and the dragon stood before the woman which was ready to be delivered, for to devour her child as soon as it was born.' identity of this symbol.
 The dragon is 'that old serpent, called the Devil, and Satan,'---the ancient and inveterate foe of God and of His people.
-He is represented as possessing vast authority and power; 'having seven heads and ten horns, and seven diadems upon his heads;' for he is 'the god of this world,' 'the prince of the power of the air;' 'the accuser of the brethren;' 'the deceiver of the whole world.'
+He is represented as possessing vast authority and power; 'having seven heads and ten horns, and seven diadems upon his the serpent to destroy her; and to the war made upon heads;' for he is 'the god of this world,' 'the prince of the power of the air; 'the accuser of the brethren;' 'the deceiver of the whole world.'
 This malignant enemy of the cause of Christ stands ready to devour the child of which the woman is about to be delivered.
 3. The Man Child.